 Whether you are planning to relocate or have other reasons for needing to modify a parenting plan or allocation judgment, you may be able to do so with the help of a child custody attorney in Evanston.
 The IMDMA outlines requirements for modifying an order, and a lawyer at our firm can help.

 If you need assistance with a child custody case, or if you need help modifying an existing parenting plan or allocation judgment, an experienced Evanston child custody lawyer at our firm can discuss your options with you.
-Contact the Arami Law Office today to talk with a compassionate child custody attorney.
+Contact Arami Law today to talk with a compassionate child custody attorney.